NifTK/NiftyNet/doc/source/transfer_learning.md

 ### Freezing model weights

-If you only wish to optimise the randomized variables of your network, you can set `freeze_restored_vars` to **True**.
-This is useful for only training the top layers of a network while leaving the pre-trained feature extractors intact.
+The model variables matched by `vars_to_restore` will be restored from checkpoint and by default, remain intact during training.
+To change the model parameter updating behaviour, you can also specify a regular expression of `vars_to_freeze`.
+The matched variables within the collection of trainable parameters (`tf.trainable_variables()`) will *not* be updated during training.

-While `freeze_restored_vars` does not allow you to pick and choose which vars to optimise, it stills offers quite a bit of flexibility.
-For example, when adapting your network to a new task your can first freeze your feature extractors until your top layers are reasonably well trained.
-Then you can stop training, unfreeze all layers and proceed to fine-tune the whole network with a lower learning rate.
+This is useful for training a subset of layers of a network while leaving the rest of the network fixed.

 ### Common Pitfalls

 Transfer learning in NiftyNet will work between any models that share the same variables as those being restored.
 In other words, you can completely change network layers that you plan to randomise but if you try to restore variables that aren't the exact shape and name between models, Tensorflow and NiftyNet will throw an error.
 For example, you may encounter the following error in your